PMET-public/module-data-install/README.md

 ### Upload Via UI

 A .zip file can be created with assetts that follow the Data Pack format.
 It is then uploaded via the Commerce UI at *System->Data Transfer->Import Data Pack*

+If you have extracted data and images via the GraphQL queries, those assets can be merged into one Data Pack.
+Or the resulting .zip file from the `imagesExtract` can be loaded separatly.

 Advanced Conditions the same as used by the CLI can be added as needed.
 When uploaded a job is created to import the data pack.
 The `magentoese_datainstall.import` consumer will install the Data Pack in the background.

 Depending on the size of the Data Pack, you will need to make sure your server is configured to allow a larger file upload.
 You can check the server setting by going to *System->Import* in the Commerce admin.
 There will be a message at the top of the page that will read something like - "Make sure your file isn't more than 28M".
 That indicates the maxium size of file that can be uploaded.
 This can be increased by setting two php variables to the appropriate size